What to Do After a Car Accident in Pennsylvania

 Leonard Law Group is built for matters that need practical judgment early, clear communication, and leverage that improves with preparation.

-Crash scenes change, video disappears, witnesses become harder to reach, and property damage gets repaired.
+Crash scenes change, surveillance footage gets overwritten, witnesses become harder to reach, and damaged vehicles get repaired or sold.
 Early action keeps the record from getting thinner.

 Recorded statements, premature medical authorizations, and casual comments about injuries can create avoidable problems.
 Good counsel keeps the file from drifting.

-Medical care, missed work, pain, and future limitations have to be documented in a way that makes sense to an insurer, defense lawyer, mediator, or jury.
+Medical care, missed work, pain, household disruption, and future limitations have to be documented in a way that makes sense to an adjuster, defense lawyer, mediator, or jury.

 The strongest settlements usually come from claims prepared as though they may need to be filed and tried, not from claims built only to ask nicely.